New to Romestead? Pick the problem in front of you: buying, first day, co-op, base layout, food, survivors, or blessings.

 When to Stay on This Hub

 Stay on the hub if you are still deciding what kind of Romestead player you are: solo builder, co-op organizer, farming planner, boss hunter, or cautious Early Access buyer.
-Move into a guide once you know the problem you want solved.
+Use the planner to choose a short next-session route, then move into the guide that matches the problem you want solved.

 What to Do After You Land Here